Policy Filtration for RLHF to Mitigate Noise in Reward Models: Introduction

-Based on this motivation, we propose a modification to the standard PPO-based RLHF algorithm~\citep{ouyang2022training}, Policy Filtration for PPO (PF-PPO), aiming at training a filtered version of the policy using PPO.
-Specifically, we generate $N$ samples for each prompt, score these samples using the reward model, and use a filtered subset of these samples for subsequent policy training.
-We design filtration schemes to improve the reliability of the reward model on the filtered samples by maximizing the coefficient of determination ($R^2$) between the rewards and actual scores on those filtered samples.
-We show that the reward model can evaluate more accurately on these filtered samples, thus providing better training signal and improving the performance of the policy.
+Based on this motivation, we propose a simple modification to the standard PPO-based RLHF algorithm~\citep{ouyang2022training}, resulting in Policy Filtration for PPO (PF-PPO).
+As in standard PPO, we generate $N$ samples for each prompt and score these samples using the reward model.
+Then, we use a filtered subset of these samples in PF-PPO for subsequent policy training.
+We design filtering strategies to improve the reliability of the reward model on the filtered samples by maximizing the coefficient of determination ($R^2$) between the rewards and actual scores on these filtered samples.
+We show that the rewards of these filtered samples are more accurate, thus providing better training signal and improving the performance of the policy.
 Our method is also connected with reject sampling that filters out responses with low rewards during inference to yield a better response.
 Reject sampling is a simple but surprisingly strong inference-time strategy, whereas we adopt similar filtration in an RL algorithm.

-Empirically, we show that PF-PPO can greatly improve the performance of LLMs on code generation tasks, which is challenging since the long-chain logic behind the task makes the reward model inaccurate in general.
+Empirically, we show that PF-PPO can improve the performance of LLMs on the tasks where the complex logic makes the reward model inaccurate in general.
 We conduct extensive ablation studies to validate the design of our algorithm.
-Moreover, we illustrate the effectiveness of our algorithm by fine-tuning LLMs that achieves new sota on HumanEval and LeetCode Contest benchmarks across 7-billion-parameter LLMs.
+In code generation, we illustrate the effectiveness of our algorithm by fine-tuning LLMs that achieves new sota on HumanEval and MBPP benchmarks across 7-billion-parameter LLMs.
+We also create the LeetCode Contest benchmark that includes competition-level coding tasks for human experts and observe that PF-PPO results in even more significant improvement on this challenging benchmark.
+In math reasoning, we demonstrate that PF-PPO can improve the performance across different types of reward models.